top of page

 Issue

-Even though the possibility of violating the terms of citizenship may be a concern for any nation, the following are a few examples that should be addressed in America.
+Even though the possibility of violating the terms of citizenship may be a concern for any nation, the following are a few examples that need to be addressed in America.

 Hispanics

-The Hispanic population may have violated the terms of citizenship regarding their responsibility to respect and obey the laws of the country.
+The Hispanic population may have violated the terms of citizenship regarding their responsibility to respect the laws of the country.

 One possible concern is their promotion of the Spanish language.
 Even though English was not legally established as the official language in America until recently, it was always considered to be as such for the nation.
-By encouraging Spanish in various ways (e.g., product labeling, voting ballots, ATMs, television broadcasts, etc.), it shows that the Hispanic population is being disrespectful towards the other nationalities.
-Which is contrary to America's principle in that all people should be treated in equal manner.
+By encouraging Spanish in various ways (e.g., product labeling, voting ballots, ATMs, television broadcasts, etc.), it shows that the Hispanic population was disrespectful towards the country and other nationalities, which is contrary to America's principle that all people should be treated equally.

-A more serious matter is their voting record in that they consistently voted against candidates who opposed Hispanic-related issues.
-For example, if a federal judge or governor ran on the premise of having more secure borders from illegal immigrants, the Hispanic population would overwhelmingly vote against that candidate.
-The intent to disrupt matters in this manner is actually a form of obstruction of justice since the effort is meant to prevent officials from performing their duties effectively.
+A more serious matter, however, is their voting record in that they consistently voted against candidates who opposed Hispanic-related issues.
+For example, if a federal judge or governor ran on the premise of having more secure borders from illegal immigrants, the Hispanic population overwhelmingly voted against that candidate.
+Their intent to disrupt legal matters in this manner is actually a form of obstruction of justice since it was meant to prevent government officials from performing their duties effectively.

-Another possible violation of failing to uphold the terms of citizenship in this country is their support for outsourcing jobs to Hispanic nations through trade agreements (e.g., NAFTA).
-Showing favor towards another country at the detriment of America is contrary to the terms of citizenship that requires to uphold the country in the highest regard, and not have allegiance towards others.
+Another possible violation is the Hispanic population's support of outsourcing jobs to Latin America through certain trade agreements (e.g., NAFTA).
+Showing favor towards another country at the detriment of America is contrary to the terms of citizenship that requires to uphold the country in the highest regard, and not to have allegiance towards others.

-Their most serious offense, however, is their continued support for aiding and abetting illegal border crossings.
-Harboring and providing sanctuary for Hispanics who enter the country illegally was done with the full knowledge that such conduct was in violation of federal law.
+The most serious offense, however, is the Hispanic population's continued support for aiding and abetting illegal border crossings.
+Harboring and providing sanctuary for those who enter the country illegally over the years was conducted with the full knowledge that such behavior was in violation of federal law.
 Behaving in this manner violates the terms of citizenship that requires all citizens to uphold the laws of the country at all times, and not violate them.

-Overall, if an ethic population has repeatedly violated the terms of citizenship in this country, should they be held responsible collectively as a whole and have their citizenships rescinded?
-In a pure democracy, voters will need to decide their fate.
+If a certain ethic population has repeatedly violated the terms of citizenship over an extended period of time, should they be held collectively responsible and have their citizenships rescinded?
+In a pure democracy, voters will need to decide how to handle such systematic disregard towards upholding the terms of citizenship in the country.

 Blacks

-The Black population has violated the terms of citizenship on numerous occasions.
+The Black population in America has violated the terms of citizenship on numerous occasions.

-Certain organizations and activities that reflect racist behavior such as the Miss Black America pageant, NAACP, Black Lives Matter, BET channel, Jet magazine, Black History Month, black colleges, black Jesus Christ, etc., all represent that the Black population has a serious racism issue.
-Such widespread racism to this degree is problematic and when it becomes so commonplace in society, it also affects other situations as well (e.g., black people serving jury duty often results in biased opinions).
+For example, certain organizations and activities that reflect racist behavior are the Miss Black America pageant, NAACP, Black Lives Matter, BET channel, Jet magazine, Black History Month, black colleges, black Jesus Christ, etc., all represent that the Black population has an underlying racism issue.
+Such widespread racism to this degree is problematic and when it becomes commonplace in society, it also affects other situations as well (e.g., black people serving jury duty often results in biased opinions).

 Racism is clearly prevalent with their voting record of consistently deciding in favor of black candidates.
-In Barack Obama's 2008 campaign, as much as 96% of black people voted for Obama even though the candidate's policies offered little for that community.
+In Barack Obama's 2008 campaign, more than 96% of black people voted for Obama even though the candidate's policies offered little for that community.
 Even the chair of the Republican National Committee (who was black) mentioned that he was stuck between voting for a member of his own party, or the opposition party's black candidate.

-The consensus among black people during that time among others was that they had willingly, and quite blatantly, voted based on race.
+The consensus among black people during that time (among others) was that they had willingly, and quite blatantly, voted based on race.
 Skin color should never be a consideration when deciding who to vote for in this country.
-The Justice Department should have condemned such outspoken and abhorrent racism by threatening to file charges against the Black community for discriminating against others in this manner.
+The Justice Department should have condemned such outspoken and abhorrent racism by threatening to file charges against the Black community for discriminating against the other candidates.

-Bribery, a similar crime in which one's vote is coerced in some manner, carries a prison penalty of up to 30 years for federal cases.
-When considering the number of infractions that black voters have committed over the years, they should have faced decades of imprisonment for repeatedly having their vote coerced in an immoral manner.
+Bribery, a similar crime in which one's vote is coerced in some manner, carries a prison penalty of up to thirty years for federal cases.
+When considering the number of infractions that black voters have committed over the years, they should have faced decades of imprisonment for repeatedly having their vote coerced in this manner.
 Either that or make bribery legal in America to avoid the double standard.

-However, instead of condemnation, such racist conduct was deemed acceptable and even considered to be normal within the Black community.
-This widespread level of racism by the Black population has been an embarrassing and disgraceful part of America's history.
+However, instead of condemnation such racist conduct was deemed acceptable and even considered to be normal within the Black community.
+Such widespread and systematic racism by the Black population over the years has been an embarrassing and disgraceful part of America's history.

-Racism of this magnitude involving criminal conduct also endangers public safety.
-For example, their dehumanization of law enforcement personnel has shown their general disrespect for upholding the laws in this country.
+Racism of this magnitude also endangers public safety as well.
+For example, their dehumanization of law enforcement personnel shows their general disrespect for upholding the laws in this country.
 It seems that whenever a police officer apprehends a black suspect who is resisting arrest, the Black population automatically decides in favor of the unruly suspect instead of law enforcement.
 It doesn't matter what the offense is, or whether the officer is justified in defending him/herself from harm, the Black population consistently decides in favor of the black suspect regardless of the situation.

-What is important is that the citizens of this country are required to support law enforcement at all times.
-This was not demonstrated by the Black population with their violent protests and riots throughout the nation.
-The willful destruction of property with the intent to do harm should have been condemned as domestic terrorism by the Justice Department.
-Not tolerated by the officials.
+What is important is that citizens of the country are required to support law enforcement at all times.
+This was not demonstrated by the Black population with their violent protests and riots throughout the country.
+Their willful destruction of property with the intent to do harm should have been condemned as domestic terrorism by the Justice Department, not tolerated by the officials.

-The Black population's contention with the courts that dismissed charges or didn't file charges against law enforcement further demonstrates that they have repeatedly failed to show support for the rule of law.
-Threatening to "burn down the city" if the court doesn't rule in favor of the black suspect is clearly immoral.
-This behavior was repeated and supported by others in the Black community without apology or remorse.
+The Black population's contention with the courts that dismissed charges, or didn't file charges against law enforcement, further demonstrated that they repeatedly failed to show support for the rule of law.
+Threatening to "burn down the city" if the court doesn't rule in favor of the black suspect is clearly unlawful.
+This behavior was repeated across the country and supported by others in the Black community without apology or remorse.

-If that wasn't bad enough, the Defund the Police movement only further worsened the situation since it endangered public safety nationwide.
-By acting in a manner that is not in the best interests of the nation (by decreasing police presence or slowing their reaction to crimes), placed public safety at risk, and is contrary to being a citizen.
+If that wasn't bad enough, the Defund the Police movement further worsened the situation since it endangered public safety nationwide.
+By acting in a manner that is not in the best interests of the nation, by decreasing police presence or slowing their reaction to crimes, only placed public safety at risk and was contrary to upholding the terms of citizenship.

-Especially, when considering that the original Africans, and their descendants of today, should have never been granted citizenship in America.
-If President James Monroe (1817-1825) was successful in his effort to deport slaves back to Africa with the American Colonization Society, the question of their citizenship wouldn't be an issue today.
+This is especially true when considering that the original Africans and their descendants of today should never have been granted citizenship in America in the first place.
+If President James Monroe (1817-1825) was successful in his effort to deport slaves back to Africa with the American Colonization Society, the question of their citizenship wouldn't even be an issue today.
 Even President Abraham Lincoln (1861-1865) mentioned that he preferred to free the slaves and deport them back to Africa as part of a colonization effort, but didn't do so because he was worried about their health and well-being.
 Not because the African descendants deserved or were justified in becoming American citizens.

-When this is combined with the Black population's unruly behavior that poses a risk to public safety (e.g., favoring criminal conduct that resists arrest, opposing court's decisions, nationwide rioting, racist/coerced voting, aggressiveness towards law enforcement, Defund the Police movement, etc.), such conduct warrants their dismissal.
-A pure democracy vote by the nation will determine their fate.
+When their illegitimacy is combined with their immoral behavior that poses a risk to public safety (e.g., favoring criminal conduct that resists arrest, opposing court's decisions, nationwide rioting, racist/coerced voting, aggressiveness towards law enforcement, domestic terrorism-like behavior, Defund the Police movement, etc.), such conduct violates the terms of citizenship and warrants their exile.
+A pure democracy vote will determine their fate.

 Muslims